danieldsj/danieldsj.github.io/_posts/2019-01-07-this-time-next-year.md

 Not be dependent on my phone.
 Run and operate a my own business.
 Have improved my knowledge of electronics and soldering.
-Have improves my knowledge of sewing.
+Have improved my knowledge of sewing.
 Listen more.
 Talk only when I have thought through what I need to say.
 Be focused.